Get Lucky – Daft Punk Did

 [These numbers are a rough idea based on the published Spotify royalty rate plus my own knowledge of publishing]

-Well that’s what the “big boys” are making from ONE track – how do you feel about your chances as an indy artist now?
+Well that’s what the “big boys” are making from ONE track.
+Now, how do you feel about your chances as an indy artist now?
 Not so great are they?

 With Spotify and Pandora threatening to slash these royalty rates to virtually nothing, it’s time to get back to building your tribe, seeing online streaming as a loss leader in order to get people to your gig and buying CD’s which you can make a sizable profit on.